Left

 How Much Does It Cost to Hire A 3D Modeler?

-For your convenience, we made the list of general 3D modeling costs per hour for a model + textures, based on open sources.
+For your convenience, we made the list of general 3D modeling costs per hour for a model + textures, along with a typical time range for various types of 3D modeling services you may need..
 Keep in mind that these rates can be slightly different, based on the modeler’s expertise, experience and other factors.

 3D Modeling Costs Per Hour